ryanrudolfoba/SecureBootForSteamDeck/README.md

 ## Disclaimer
 1. Do this at your own risk!
 2. If you lose the keys then you can't revert back to disable Secure Boot.
 Save the keys / USB flash drive in a safe place!
-3. GPU firmware is signed using MS certificate.
-What this means is that on Windows the APU drivers won't get enabled because of key mismatch.
-Workaround is to disable driver signing.
-On Linux this is not an issue.
-I've signed the Batocera EFI loader and kernel, and the GPU works in there (tested by playing a PS2 game)

 ## Requirements